For immediate assistance, 24 hours a day when a death has occurred, call Rest-Haven at (541) 345-8521

 Entrusted with providing care and memorialization for the Lane County community since 1929.

-Whether you are pre-planning or making arrangements at the time of need, we have a variety of options to fit your needs an
+Whether pre-planning for yourself or making final arrangements for a loved one, we offer a variety of services to fit your needs

 The memorial park grounds and mausoleum are open 9am-5pm daily.